0xjei/SawChain/processor/README.md

 * Operator's task doesn't match one of the enabled Task Types for the Event Type.
 * Field Product Type doesn't match one of the enabled Product Types for the Event Type.
 * Batch Product Type doesn't match one of the enabled Product Types for the Event Type.
-* No values are provided for required Event Parameters.+
+* No values are provided for required Event Parameters.
 * No correct value field is provided for required parameter of type number.
 * The provided number is lower than the minimum value constraint.
 * The provided number is greater than the maximum value constraint.